 Property taxes are recognized upon issuance of tax notices for the fiscal year.
-Sale of services revenue for water services are recognized on a quarterly basis when they are levied.
+Sale of services revenue for water services are recognized as the performance obligation to the customer is satisfied, and billed on a quarterly basis.
 Fire service revenue consists of funds received from the Province and is recognized upon receipt.
 Interest and other income is recognized as revenue as earned on an accrual basis.
-Local government transfer is recognized as revenue when the transfer is authorized and all eligibility criteria, if any, have been met.
+Government transfers are recognized as revenue when the transfer is authorized and all eligibility criteria, if any, have been met.
 A government transfer with stipulations giving rise to an obligation that meets the definition of a liability is recognized as a liability.
 In such circumstances, the District recognizes revenue as the liability is settled.
 Contributed capital assets are recorded at fair value at the date of contribution if fair value can be reasonably determined.